 Edinburgh is one pretty special Scottish city!
 The sights of Edinburgh, such as; the castle, the Royal Mile and Arthur’s Seat are pretty well-known but there is a whole heap of other places that every visitor should see.

 whether you’re in the city for a few days or a little longer, digging a litter deeper into the hidden sights of the city offers all of us the opportunity to find something a little more secret and off the beaten path…

 …with some pretty epic gems to be discovered! ❤️

 Take a look below at some of the very best secret sights that most visitors forget to see!

-1) See the resting place of Lord Voldermort?
+1) See the resting place of Lord Voldemort?

 This cemetery may not look that interesting… probably a little more sinister and spooky if anything!
-Recent whispers around the city have come to suggest that one grave in particular, that of Tom Riddle (aka, Voldermort) is actually the influence for the character (of the same name) in Harry Potter.
+Recent whispers around the city have come to suggest that one grave, in particular, that of Tom Riddle (aka, Voldemort) is actually the influence for the character (of the same name) in Harry Potter.

 J.K Rowling would often write her manuscript nearby which explains the connection.
 Believe it or just pop it down to coincidence, this little piece of hearsay is most definitely hear-to-stay! 😉